Frequently Asked Questions

 How can HEED help?

-As directors we bring 70 years of experience educating our own 12 homeschooled children and 16 years working together assisting home school families in South Florida.
+As directors we bring 80 years of experience educating our own 12 homeschooled children and over 20 years working together assisting home school families in South Florida.
 We will help you to select courses, set up structure, and bring a quality education to your children.
 We also help families with their sports, extracurricular, athletic, college, etc. questions and concerns..
 You are not alone.
 We meet as moms on the first Thursday of very month to be there for you and help you meet other families.

 What does HEED offer academically?